 The disadvantage which this system was a 1-2 second delay between the inverter shutting down and the 12v relay switching over to mains electricity which resulted in the lights going off for a short period when the battery was low as everything switched over.

-The upgraded charging and inverter circuit uses a delay timer which keeps power to the inverter for an additional 2 seconds whilst the switch over relay changes to mains electricity from the inverters output.
-This virtually eliminates the loss of power to the lighting whilst still keeping the inverter running during the switch over.
+The upgraded charging and inverter circuit use a delay timer which keeps the power to the inverter for an additional 2 seconds whilst the switch-over relay changes to mains electricity from the output of the inverter.
+This virtually eliminates the loss of power to the lighting whilst still keeping the inverter running during the switchover.

 The photo below shows the charging and inverter system, click for a larger image.

 After purchasing a flux pen from Maplin, we started the long job of tinning all the cells, front and back and fitting the tabbing wire between the cells to join 36 together for each solar panel.

 The photo below shows the rolls of tabbing wire, the flux pen and a pack of 50 cells

 The tabbing wire was cut into short strips to join the cells.

 The photo below shows the first size cells joined.